-Assessing and fixing cladding – a start-to-finish guide for building and apartment owners
+Assessing and fixing cladding – A start-to-finish guide for apartment and building owners

 Step 1: Identification

 A building is identified in the project scope for the Statewide Cladding Audit.
 Buildings identified for assessment include:

 - Apartment buildings (class 2) – three storeys or higher.

 - Short-term accommodation buildings (class 3), such as hotels, motels and student accommodation – three storeys or higher.

 - Public buildings (class 9), such as private hospitals, private schools and aged care facilities – two storeys or higher.